Akezh/mini-trello/README.md

 - Each column can generate cards
 - Edittable cards
 - Local storage
+- Random Drag and Drop (The problem of transfering dragging card id)

 ### Left
-- Drag and Drop functionality
+- Drag and Drop the actual card